A 59 euro case for the other Italy.

 What the pass is not

-This is where editorial judgment matters.
+The exclusion list is the real document.
 The pass does not cover Frecciarossa, Frecciargento, Frecciabianca or Italo.
 No high speed at all.

 It does not cover the entire region of Lombardy.
 Trenord runs regional service there, and Trenord is explicitly excluded.
 Milan, Bergamo, Brescia, Como, Mantua, Pavia: all off the pass.

-It does not cover the Autonomous Province of Bolzano.
-It does not cover the Trento to Bassano del Grappa line.
-It does not cover the Cinque Terre National Park stretch.
+Nor does it cover the Autonomous Province of Bolzano.
+The Trento to Bassano del Grappa line is excluded, and so is the Cinque Terre National Park stretch.
 Apulia Express is out, as is the Micotra on the Trieste to Tarvisio line.
-Any journey combining a Trenitalia regional with another carrier is out.
+So is any journey combining a Trenitalia regional with another carrier.

 That is a long list.
 It is also the reason we are writing about this offer at all.